 Our software framework provides the outline of a technical solution to some of the challenges of open source CHEM development.
 However, better tools alone are insufficient and policy and institutional changes are also required.
 Reducing waste in research is a core responsibility of research funders [72] and funding the development of CHEMs that are not adequately understood, reused or updated is wasteful.
 Existing incentive structures for health economists generally do not promote facilitating peers to reuse their work and funding is rarely adequate to maintain and routinely update a model.
 Currently, it can take “an extraordinary amount of idealism” to commit to authoring and maintaining research software [73].
 Previously recommended strategies for more beneficial health economic research investments include support for harmonised ethical standards for model development [12], methodological innovation to improve model transferability [74], networks of modellers working on common health conditions [75], and centralized infrastructure such as open source model repositories [5] and a standard platform for model implementations [22].
 Development of software frameworks to support ethical CHEM implementations could enable and enhance each of these strategies.

 A future software framework for ethical CHEMs would ideally incorporate a base set of features useful to developers of computational models across all domains of public health and health economics, with the capability for community-led extensions that are tailored to the needs of modellers focused on specific health-conditions.
-Such approaches will likely be important to ensure a sufficient potential user-base to make CHEM software frameworks sustainable.
+Such approaches will likely be important to ensure a potential user-base of sufficient size to make CHEM software frameworks sustainable.

 Conclusion